arturguimaraes/frontend-challenge-streamflix/README.md

 StreamFlix is a dynamic web application designed for enthusiasts of television shows.
 It allows users to effortlessly search and explore a vast array of TV shows, offering detailed insights into episodes, seasons, and related information.
 Integrating with the TVMaze API, StreamFlix provides a comprehensive and up-to-date repository of TV show data.

+## Authentication

+To use the application, click here and type "supersecret" in the password field.

 ## Features

 - **TV Show Search**: Empowers users to search for TV shows using the TVMaze API, delivering quick and accurate results.